 Redefining Retirement: The Strengths and Stumbles of an Age-Forward Workforce

-As life expectancies increase and financial landscapes shift, many find the need or desire to remain in the workforce beyond the traditional retirement age.
-Proactive planning ensures a seamless transition into this extended working phase, balancing health, financial stability, and personal fulfillment.
+As life expectancies increase and financial landscapes shift, many people stay in the workforce beyond the traditional retirement age.
+Proactive planning is crucial to ensure a seamless transition into this working phase.
+This will help balance health, financial stability, and personal fulfillment.

 As the Baby Boomer generation continues its march towards retirement age, the American workplace is undergoing a significant transformation.
 As people get older, many find they can't wait to retire.
 Others find it challenging to retire because of a lack of retirement savings.
 However, others want to keep working and maybe start a second career.